.

 TED EGAN

-Edward Joseph "Ted" Egan AO (born 6 July 1932) is an Australian folk musician and a former public servant who served as Administrator of the Northern Territory from 2003 to 2007.
-Egan was born in Coburg, Melbourne, moving to the Northern Territory in 1949 at the age of 16 in search of work and adventure.
-In his early career with the Department of Aboriginal Affairs he was mainly in the bush and engaged in jobs such as stockwork and crocodile hunting while employed as a patrol officer and reserve superintendent.
-Later he was a teacher at bush schools.
-He was a member of the first National Reconciliation Council.
-Egan was the sole teacher at the Newcastle Waters Station in 1965 and was stranded at the property for six weeks when the creek flooded.
+Edward Joseph "Ted" Egan AO, born on 6 July 1932, was an Australian folk musician and former public servant who served as Administrator of the Northern Territory from 2003 to 2007.
+Originally from Coburg, Melbourne, he moved to the Northern Territory in 1949 at age 16 seeking work and adventure.
+Early in his career with the Department of Aboriginal Affairs, he spent much time in the bush doing jobs like stockwork and crocodile hunting while working as a patrol officer and reserve superintendent.
+He later taught at remote bush schools and was a member of the first National Reconciliation Council.
+In 1965, as the sole teacher at Newcastle Waters Station, he was stranded there for six weeks when the creek flooded.

-During this time no supplies were able to be delivered so Egan had to hunt for animals, such as bush turkey for food.
-He later returned to the station in 2012 for the book launch of Middle of Everywhere about life in the area.
-Egan began recording in 1969 with "Drinkers of the Northern Territory" and has released over 20 albums, mostly themed around outback life, history and Aboriginal affairs.
-He has been a consistent performer and tourer with his choice of instrument being an empty beer carton played by tapping with his hands and fingers.
-He has been a prolific writer and performer of contemporary folk songs.
-Many of these, such as "Gurindji Blues", recognise Indigenous Australian heritage.
-He introduced Rolf Harris to the song "Two Little Boys".
+During this time, with no supplies able to be delivered, Egan had to hunt animals like bush turkey for food.
+He returned to the station in 2012 for the launch of Middle of Everywhere, a book about life in the area.
+Egan started recording in 1969 with "Drinkers of the Northern Territory" and has since released over 20 albums, mostly focused on outback life, history, and Aboriginal affairs.
+A consistent performer and traveler, his instrument of choice was an empty beer carton, played by tapping with his hands and fingers.
+He was a prolific writer and performer of contemporary folk songs, many of which, like "Gurindji Blues," celebrate Indigenous Australian heritage.
+He also introduced Rolf Harris to the song "Two Little Boys."

-Egan was made a Member of the Order of Australia (AM) in the 1993 Australia Day Honours List for services to the Aboriginal people, and for "an ongoing contribution to the literary heritage of Australia through song and verse".
-In 2004, Egan was promoted to an Officer of the Order (AO) as acknowledgement of "the significance of his continuing contribution to the community culminating in his being sworn-in as the 18th Administrator of the Northern Territory".
-Egan is listed among the "Australia's National Living Treasures" by the National Trust of Australia.
-Ted was the recipient of the National Folk Festival's Lifetime Achievement Award in April 2015 at NFF's Opening Ceremony in Canberra.
-Egan performed four songs at the event, including one about pioneering women in Australia.
+Ted Egan was appointed a Member of the Order of Australia (AM) in the 1993 Australia Day Honours for his services to Aboriginal people and his ongoing contribution to Australia’s literary heritage through song and verse.
+In 2004, he was promoted to Officer of the Order (AO) in recognition of his continued service to the community, culminating in his role as the 18th Administrator of the Northern Territory.
+Named one of “Australia’s National Living Treasures” by the National Trust of Australia, he received the National Folk Festival’s Lifetime Achievement Award in April 2015, where he performed four songs, including one celebrating pioneering women in Australia.
+Ted Egan died in 2025 at the age of 93.

 SINGLES